ungtb10d/shitty/docs/faq.rst

 You can ssh in using the following command which will automatically copy the terminfo files to the server::

-    shitty +kitten ssh myserver
+    shitty +shitten ssh myserver

-This :doc:`ssh kitten <kittens/ssh>` takes all the same command line arguments as :program:`ssh`, you can alias it to something small in your shell's rc files to avoid having to type it each time::
+This :doc:`ssh shitten <kittens/ssh>` takes all the same command line arguments as :program:`ssh`, you can alias it to something small in your shell's rc files to avoid having to type it each time::

-    alias s="shitty +kitten ssh"
+    alias s="shitty +shitten ssh"

-If the ssh kitten fails, use the following one-liner instead (it is slower as it needs to ssh into the server twice, but will work with most servers)::
+If the ssh shitten fails, use the following one-liner instead (it is slower as it needs to ssh into the server twice, but will work with most servers)::

     infocmp -a xterm-shitty | ssh myserver tic -x -o \~/.terminfo /dev/stdin